r-owen/microBlocksXRP/ReadMe.rst

     This prevents applying a correction that is too small to do anything useful.
     For example the WPI XRP motor drives cannot reliably move when the effort is less than about 200.
   * If ``|value| > maximum``: return ``maximum`` with the sign of ``value``.'
-    This prevents applying more correction than the system can handle.
+    This prevents demanding more than the system can handle.
     For example the WPI XRP motor drives have a maximum "effort" of 1023.

 Recommendations for using ``pid_computePID``: